wlonk/arcadia/rules/starting_the_game.rst

 Starting the game
 =================

+.. index:: town, families, characters

-There are three things you need to start: a :index:`town`, :index:`families`, and :index:`characters`.
+There are three things you need to start: a town, families, and characters.
 Create them in that order, with everyone working together.

 To create the town, decide where it is in England.
 Is it in the West Midlands, a sleepy market town surrounded by farmlands?
 Is it in the